 Performance, defined as “the action or process of carrying out or accomplishing an action, task, or function,” may seem an easier concept to grasp or quantify than phenomenology.
 But is it?
 Really?

 What if we also thought of performance as a function of phenomenological experience?
 What if spaces were designed to incite multiple kinds of experiences as performance goals?
-Again, we tend to accept this connection for certain spaces.
-The calling now is to consider it for others.
+Again, we already tend to accept this connection for certain spaces.
+The calling now is to consider it for others too.

 That is far more so now that the U.S. Green Building Council has introduced the WELL standard, focused on the wellbeing of interiors for people, to go along with LEED, which is designed for the structure itself.